Leandran/Superhero-Name-Generator/README.md

+# A Superhero name generator using the Faker gem
+* Project created from the Ruby On Rails: Understanding Ruby and the Rails Controller course

-# README
+# Technologies and tools

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rails

-* ...
+* Bootstrap